About KINERET

 Post-marketing Experience

-Hepato-biliary disorders (elevations of transaminases; non-infectious hepatitis) and thrombocytopenia, including severe thrombocytopenia have been identified during postapproval use of KINERET.
+Hepato-biliary disorders (elevations of transaminases; non-infectious hepatitis) and thrombocytopenia, including severe thrombocytopenia and DRESS have been identified during postapproval use of KINERET.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 References: 1.
 KINERET [Prescribing Information].
 Stockholm, Sweden: Swedish Orphan Biovitrum AB (publ).
 2. Arend WP, Dayer J-M. Cytokines and cytokine inhibitors or antagonists in rheumatoid arthritis.
 Arthritis Rheum.
 1990;33(3):305-315.
 3. van den Berg WB.
 Arguments for interleukin 1 as a target in chronic arthritis.
 Ann Rheum Dis.
 2000;59(suppl 1):i81-i84.
 4. Dinarello CA. Interleukin-1 in the pathogenesis and treatment of inflammatory diseases.
 Blood.
 2011;117(14):3720-3732.
 5. Vela P. Extra-articular manifestations of rheumatoid arthritis, now.
 Eur Med J Rheumatol.
 2014;1:103-112.
 6. Dinarello CA, Simon A, van der Meer JWM.
 Treating inflammation by blocking interleukin-1 in a broad spectrum of diseases.
 Nat Rev Drug Discov.
 2012;11(8):633-652.
 7. Hashkes PJ, Toker O. Autoinflammatory syndromes.
 Pediatr Clin North Am.
 2012;59(2):447-470.